bitRAKE/fasmg-umbrella/README.md

 Getting Started:
 ---
-The only requirement is a supported windows version, and a command prompt with ```git``` along search path:
+The only requirements are a supported windows version, and a command prompt with ```git``` along search path:
 ```bash
 git clone --recursive https://github.com/bitRAKE/fasmg-umbrella
 cd fasmg-umbrella